SU-SWS/decanter-web/content/_pages/about-contributing-how-to-communicate.md

 The Decanter team is on Slack, which is the best way for Stanford Community members to learn about new releases and ask questions.
 Our Slack channel is called: [\#decanter](https://stanfordwebservices.slack.com/archives/C9SL2179B)

+## Email List

+The Decanter team can also be reached via email at [decanter-discuss@lists.stanford.edu](mailto:decanter-discuss@lists.stanford.edu)

 ## CoP

 As more campus partners and vendors use Decanter, the Decanter team is considering a Community of Practice around Decanter.
 If you are interested, please let us know on Slack.